 Whisk together the dry ingredients, then add in the wet ingredients and mix well.
-The soft white whole wheat flour does not develop gluten quickly so mixing for 2-3 minutes or letting the batter sit for a few minutes will help them hold together better.
+The soft white whole wheat flour does not develop gluten quickly so mixing for 2-3 minutes or letting the batter sit for a few minutes will help them hold together better without making them dense.
 If you use unbleached flour, it is important not to over mix.
 You can add the poppy seeds and Almond extract at any point, but berries should be added last and only folded in gently.

 Preheat the oven to 400 or 375 Convection.

-Grease your muffin pans liberally with coconut oil.
+Grease your muffin pans liberally with coconut oil or palm shortening.

 Scoop in muffin batter to fill the cups.
 Just fill as many muffin cups to the rim as possible and leave empty cups if your batter doesn't stretch that far.
-The poppy seed recipe will have fewer muffins than the berry muffins.
+The poppy seed recipe will have fewer muff but yours may be different.

 Check the muffins at 15 minutes and rotate the pans if not using convection.

-Remove from the oven to a cooling rack and as remove from the pan as soon as possible, while the muffins are still hot.
-If the are sticking, you can give them a minute to steam, but use a butter knife to loosen them if they are not coming out.
+Move from the oven to a cooling rack and remove from the pan while the muffins are still hot.
+If they are sticking, you can give them a minute to steam, but use a butter knife to loosen them if they are not coming out.
 If you have trouble with them sticking, you may need to season your pans before baking again.